elabftw/elabdoc/doc/ldap.rst

         For selecting the protocol and port, use the dedicated "LDAP Port" and "Use TLS" options.

 LDAP Port
-        The port the LDAP server listenes on, 389 by default.
+        The port the LDAP server listens on, 389 by default.
         Use port 636 for LDAPS or any custom port you might have configured.

 LDAP Base DN